10 points about rani laxmi bai

 What is special about Rani Lakshmi Bai?

 Rani Lakshmi Bai, also known as the Rani of Jhansi, was a fearless Indian queen who became a symbol of bravery against British colonial rule during the Indian Rebellion of 1857.
-She is remembered for her bravery, leadership, and sacrifice in the fight for Indian independence.
+She is remembered for her courage, leadership, and sacrifice in the fight for Indian independence.

 What were the childhood names of Rani Laxmi Bai?